Published on May 4, 2026

 Key Drivers:

-Newfoundland 4/5/6 oz loins are also seeing price increases despite slight quota growth.
+Newfoundland loins are also elevated despite a slight quota increase.

 Key Drivers: